dannykryan/dannykryan/README.md

 # Danny Ryan
 ## 🧙‍♂️ About Me:

 Hello there! 👋 I'm Danny, a junior dev who loves design based in Birmingham, UK.
 I love to make things that bring a smile to people's faces.
-When I'm not developing, you can find me tinkering on all manner of creative projects from graphic design to music and carpentry!
+When I'm not developing, I might be making music, riding my bike or playing video games that are almost as old as I am!

 ## 💻 Technologies & Tools